jaganrajcj/Ajce-spaceapps-2024/README.md

 cd <project_directory>
 npm run dev
 ```
-The application will be accessible at http://localhost:3000.
+The application will be accessible at http://localhost:3000

+A vercel deployment is accessible at https://spaceappsajce.vercel.app/

 ### Technologies Used